-Analytical Activism is the use of analysis instead of intuition to solve difficult activist problems.
+Analytical Activism is the use of analysis instead of intuition and trial and error to solve difficult activist problems.
 Getting a little more formal, Analytical Activism is the use of the Analytical Method to achieve activist objectives.

 The best practices of Analytical Activism are: